MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/assessing-network-connectivity.md

 - We are continually optimizing core aspects of Office 365 such as availability, global reach, and performance for internet based connectivity.
 For example, many Office 365 services leverage an expanding set of internet facing edge nodes.
 This edge network offers the best proximity and performance to connections coming over the internet.

-- When considering using Office 365 for any of the included services such as Skype for Business Online voice, video, or meeting capabilities, customers must complete an end to end network assessment and meet requirements using our Skype Operations Framework.
-These customers will have several options to meet specific requirements for cloud connectivity, including ExpressRoute.
+- When considering using Office 365 for any of the included services such as Teams or Skype for Business Online voice, video, or meeting capabilities, customers should complete an end to end network assessment and meet connectivity requirements using [Microsoft FastTrack](https://www.microsoft.com/en-us/fasttrack).

 If you're evaluating Office 365 and aren't sure where to begin with your network assessment or have found network design challenges that you need assistance to overcome, please work with your Microsoft account team.